Global phase diagram of two-dimensional dirty hyperbolic Dirac liquids

 \emph{An explanation}.~Presently, there exists no field theoretic explanation for the global phase diagram of disordered Hyperbolic Dirac systems, especially the existence of a stable dirty semimetal and its QPT into a metal.
 Such outcomes can possibly be explained in the following way.
-The (average) DOS for clean hyperbolic Dirac systems scales as $\rho_a(E) \sim E \; \tanh(E)$ in the absence of any external fields~\cite{comtet:DOS}, which for small energies yields $\rho_a(E) \sim |E|^2$.
+The (average) DOS for clean hyperbolic Dirac systems scales as $\rho_a(E) \sim E \tanh(a E)$, where $a$ is the radius of curvature~\cite{comtet:DOS}, which for small energies yields $\rho_a(E) \sim |E|^2$ when the lattice scale is comparable to $a$, as in sufficiently large systems.
 See the inset of Fig.~\ref{fig:Fig1}(a).
 We also note that as $E \to 0$, $\rho_t (E) \sim |E|^2$, as shown in the inset of Fig.~\ref{fig:Fig1}(b), as in a stable semimetallic phase average and typical DOS follow each other.
-However, in small $\{ 10, 3\}$ lattices containing only a several thousand ($\sim 10^3-10^4$) sites (systems being effectively flat) $\rho(E) \sim |E|$~\cite{RoyHL:1, RoyHL:2}, thereby unfolding the paramount importance of the underlying spatial curvature on the power-law scaling of the DOS, which only gets revealed in sufficiently large systems.
-These findings are in stark contrast with a recent proposal of a finite $\rho_a(0)$ in clean $\{ 10,3 \}$ lattices~\cite{vilad}.
+However, in small $\{ 10, 3\}$ lattices containing only a few thousand sites, being effectively flat for which $a \to \infty$, $\rho(E) \sim |E|$~\cite{RoyHL:1, RoyHL:2}, thereby unfolding the signature of the underlying spatial curvature on the power-law scaling of the DOS, which only gets revealed in sufficiently large systems.
+By contrast, a recent work has reported a finite DOS at $E=0$ in clean $\{ 10,3 \}$ lattices with cluster OBC which gets rid of the effects of the boundary sites with coordination number 2 on DOS and thus is expected to capture DOS in systems without any boundary or equivalently with PBC~\cite{vilad}.
+Our results on the vanishing $\rho_a(0)$ on $\{ 10,3 \}$ lattices with OBC should hold in the thermodynamic limit, as in the large systems considered here the ratio of boundary sites with coordination number 2 ($N_e$) to total number of sites ($N_t$), has already reached its thermodynamic value of $N_e/N_t \approx 0.707$.